You’ll love this easy and delicious 4th of July cookie cake made possible by DoughCuts. Read on for the full step by step recipe!

 This post is sponsored by DoughCuts who also provided the images and recipe.
 All views and text are my own.

 July 4th is only a few days away.
 How are you celebrating this very important holiday?

-I’ll be cooking and entertaining family over for July 4th.
+I’m looking forward to cooking and entertaining my family and a few relatives over the July 4th weekend.
 We’ll be grilling and I’ll be baking some sweet goodies as well.

 Speaking of baking, I’m excited to share with you about DoughCuts, the hottest new baking trend that offers unique “print-at-home” cookie cake templates.
 The company helps people create precious family memories through their food.
 The molds help cut out large cookie shapes with ease and offer accessories to match like silicone baking mats and a cookie dough cutting tool.
 Cookie cakes are traditionally created as large chocolate chip cookies with a message in icing.

 Founder Lisa Moulden is taking this antiquated version and turning it on its head with a new and improved style– a layered cookie topped with gorgeous decorations, with cream tarts, cookie cake or cream biscuits as the final product.
 This unique alternative offers a solution to the large tools taking up too much storage space in the cupboard (usually 11” plus sized), won’t break the bank and you won’t need a commercial kitchen!
 Templates are reusable and take up no more room than a piece of cardboard, which can easily be stored with cookbooks.

 So today, I’m sharing with you Lisa’s 4th of July Cookie Cake made with 2 large star shaped vanilla cookies, 11 inches tall, layered with a white chocolate cheesecake filling, and topped with small star-shaped cookies with fondant, chocolate strawberries, chocolate pretzels and sprinkles.
 Enjoy! 🙂

 Here’s the equipment you’ll need to make this layered cookie cake: